IBM-Automation/Kanchenjunga/README.md

-# eca-gcp-ansible-automata
+#  kanchenjunga
-This role will to provision vm in GCP CLoud and Configure Services like postgress, tomcat server
+The Repository contains the code to provision vm on Azure CLoud using terraform.
+Install/Configure/Deploy applications like postgress, tomcat server using Ansible.